scipp/scipp/doc/notes.md

 - Using `boost::any` is probably just a simpler variant of Draft-1, but runs into the same problem.
 - How can we make any overloaded function into an algorithm?
 Do we need to?
 - Should we write algorithms always in two parts, a shell that deals with properties, and normal C++ code doing the actual work?
   - Is making this simple part of the workspace scope?
-My current feeling is that getting the design wrong could make this difficult.
+My current feeling is that getting the workspace design wrong could make this difficult on the algorithm side, so I believe we must at the very least come up with a working proof of concept for this.

 # Draft 4